nikoroz/bokhyllan/README.md

 # Bokhyllan
 School assignment.
-WinForms application that stores and retrieves information about books and authors.
+WinForms application that stores and retrieves information about books and authors in a database.